Arizona Cardinals vs. Indianapolis Colts NFL Week 16 Odds, Plays and Insights for December 25, 2021

 Colts stats and trends

-- Indianapolis has played 14 games, with nine wins against the spread.

-- The Colts have been underdogs by 1.5 points or more eight times this year and are 5-3 ATS in those contests.
+- The Colts are 5-3 ATS when underdogs by 2.5 points or more this season.

-- Indianapolis' games this year have eclipsed the over/under eight times in 14 opportunities (57.1%).
+- Indianapolis' games this season have gone over the total in eight out of 14 opportunities (57.1%).

-- Indianapolis is 9-3 against the spread and 8-4 overall in games when it scores more than 20.3 points.
+- Indianapolis is 9-3 against the spread and 8-4 overall when the team records more than 20.3 points.

-- When Indianapolis piles up over 322.8 yards, the team is 7-2 against the spread and 5-4 overall.
+- Indianapolis is 7-2 against the spread and 5-4 overall when the team piles up more than 322.8 yards.

-- This year the Colts have 17 turnovers, seven fewer than the Cardinals have takeaways (24).

 Home and road insights

-- Arizona has covered the spread twice at home, and is 3-3 overall there, this year.
+- Arizona has two wins against the spread, and is 3-3 overall, at home this season.

-- This season in away games, Indianapolis is 5-1 against the spread and 4-2 overall.
+- This year away from home, Indianapolis is 5-1 against the spread and 4-2 overall.

-- The Colts are unbeaten ATS (1-0) as 1.5-point underdogs or more away from home.
+- The Colts are unbeaten ATS (1-0) as 2.5-point underdogs or more on the road.

-- In six away games this year, Indianapolis has hit the over four times.
+- This season, in four of six road games Indianapolis has hit the over.

 Powered by Data Skrive.